keu/docs/astro/shared-responsibility-model.md

 Astro operates on a model of shared responsibility, which means that both the Astronomer team and Astronomer customers are responsible for the security of the platform.
 This document specifies areas of security ownership for both Astronomer customers and the Astronomer team.

-## Astronomer's Responsibilities
+## Astronomer's responsibilities

 Astronomer is responsible for providing a secure and reliable managed service offering, including:

-- Managing the Control Plane and core services (Cloud UI, Cloud API, Deployment Access, and Cloud Image Repository).
+- Managing the control plane and core services (Cloud UI, Cloud API, Deployment Access, and Cloud image Repository).
 - Securing authentication and authorization to all interfaces (UI, API, and CLI).
-- Automating provisioning, scaling, and configuration management of Astro resources in the Data Plane.
+- Automating provisioning, scaling, and configuration management of Astro resources in the data plane.
-- Completing ongoing maintenance (currency, hardening, patching) and uptime monitoring of Astro resources in the Data Plane.
+- Completing ongoing maintenance (currency, hardening, patching) and uptime monitoring of Astro resources in the data plane.
-- Maintaining data encryption (at rest/in flight) of Astro managed components (Control and Data Planes).
+- Maintaining data encryption (at rest/in flight) of Astro managed components (control and data planes).
 - Consistently releasing production-ready and supported distributions of [Astro Runtime](upgrade-runtime.md) for net-new and to-be-upgraded Deployments.

-## Customer's Responsibilities
+## Customer's responsibilities

 The customer is responsible for managing certain security aspects of their Astro Organization and Deployments, including: